 First let me preface this post with the statement that my pack had never used any other software before so this is in no way a comparison or “This software is better because” It is just my personal opinion and experience with this single software solution.
 Also, It possible that some of this won’t make sense unless you have used or can look at the program and for that I apologize, I will try to give enough details but not too much.

 A little personal history – Back in 2014 when my youngest son left Cub Scouting and moved into the troop, his Scout leader was using a program called ScoutBook to track his progress and invited me as his mother to connect to it too.
 I thought it was pretty cool but I’ll admit as a parent I didn’t really do much because I was not really use to having access to his advancement records like that.
 During the early spring of 2015 I started wondering if maybe our pack should use it too.
 On April 8, 2015 I read a Bryan on Scouting article announcing that the BSA had acquired ScoutBook.
-I had heard previously that the BSA had a tracking program in the works and I was SO happy to find out that ScoutBook was it.
+I had heard previously that the BSA had a tracking program in the works and I was SO happy to find out that ScoutBook was now “official.
 So I immediately signed up for a 30-day free trial to test it out.
 In just a few weeks I was convinced that this program would save me so much time that if it wasn’t in our pack budget to pay the yearly subscription fee that I was willing to pay for it personally—I liked it that much.

 So, let me tell you just some of the things that I really like about ScoutBook:

 - It’s web-based so I can access it from my computer, my tablet or my phone.
 (If you have an iPhone you can save it as “favorite” to your home screen and it looks like an app).
 That means I have access to it from almost anywhere.
-I have found that there are some things like data entry that I prefer to do on my computer so that I have access to a full-size computer but there are lots of features that work great on my small phone screen too.
+I have found that there are some things like data entry that I prefer to do on my computer so that I have access to a full-size keyboard and larger screen but there are lots of features that work great on my small phone screen too.